Ganyu-Studios/seyfert-html-transcripts/docs/api-reference/generatefrommessages.md

 # generateFromMessages

-If you want to provide your own messages for finer control of what `discord-html-transcripts` will save, use this function.
+If you want to provide your own messages for finer control of what `seyfert-html-transcripts` will save, use this function.

 ## Example